CansWang/lut_char/README.md

 # List all devices and their grid sizes
 python run_lut_char_all.py --list

-# Ultra-fast smoke test — end-to-end check, no validation (~10–30 s)
+# Ultra-fast smoke test — end-to-end check, no validation (~10–30 s per VSB point)
 python run_lut_char_all.py --device gf180:nfet_03v3 --smoke

 # Validate a device with a micro-sweep (fast, ~2 min)